annaesvensson/yellow-emoji/README.md

 The following settings can be configured in file `system/extensions/yellow-system.ini`:

-`EmojiawesomeToolbarButtons` = toolbar buttons for the [edit extension](https://github.com/annaesvensson/yellow-edit)
+`EmojiToolbarButtons` = toolbar buttons for the [edit extension](https://github.com/annaesvensson/yellow-edit)

 ## Installation

-[Download extension](https://github.com/annaesvensson/yellow-emojiawesome/archive/main.zip) and copy ZIP file into your `system/extensions` folder.
+[Download extension](https://github.com/annaesvensson/yellow-emoji/archive/main.zip) and copy ZIP file into your `system/extensions` folder.
 [Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 This extension includes [Twemoji 13.0.0](https://github.com/twitter/twemoji) by Twitter.